 2. Ground Lease for Educational Center at Ben Clark Public Safety Training Center with County of Riverside

-Recommend approving a Ground Lease for the Educational Center at Ben Clark Public Safety Training Center with County of Riverside.
+The Committee to review a Ground Lease for the Educational Center at Ben Clark Public Safety Training Center with County of Riverside.

 3. Funding Allocation and Agreement for Riverside City College Facilities Master Plan Update with Gensler